 Lighting Technician Services

-Professional film lighting across Lima, Cusco, Arequipa, and throughout Peru.
+Pro film lighting across Lima, Cusco, Arequipa, and all of Peru.

-We connect you with lighting technicians who bring both technical knowledge and creative sensitivity to productions of every scale.
-Our network spans Lima, Cusco, and Arequipa, with technicians experienced on DAFO-supported productions and international shoots across Peru's varied terrain.
+We connect you with lighting technicians who bring both technical know-how and a creative eye to shoots of every scale.
+Our network spans Lima, Cusco, and Arequipa, with crews skilled on DAFO-backed shoots and global shoots across the varied terrain of Peru.

 ACT 01